nariakiiwatani/ofxSearchNetworkNode/readme.md

 // broadcast a request message to search nodes.
 // it's enough to send request once (usually at startup).
-// if an other node appeared to the network even after your request
+// because if an other node appeared on the network even after your request
-// she shall also broadcast a request message
-// so you will receive it then you can find her.
+// she shall also broadcast a request message, so you will receive it then you can find her.
-// if your network often lose packets, it's ok to request multipul times or even continuously. search.request();
+// in case your network often loses packets, there is no problem for requesting multipul times or even continuously. search.request();
-// with group name(s), you can find nodes belonging to certain group(s).
+// provided group name(s) as an argument, you can find nodes belonging to certain group(s).
 // you can even search groups that your node "don't" belong to.
 // search.request("awesomegroup");
 ```